 Politics can be leveraged for the common good.
-If we understand what are doing, if we have reasonable expectations for our leaders, and if we faithfully steward our vote, God can use us to accomplish good in the world.
+If we understand what we are doing, if we have reasonable expectations for our leaders and if we faithfully steward our vote, God can use us to accomplish good in the world.

 Consider the Wide Range of Issues that Affect Human Dignity and Flourishing